Multilevel Picard approximations overcome the curse of dimensionality in the numerical approximation of general semilinear PDEs with gradient-dependent nonlinearities: Introduction

 \end{theorem} \cref{c34b} follows directly from \cref{c34} (see the proof of \cref{c34b} after the proof of \cref{c34} in \cref{s06}).
 Let us make some comments on the mathematical objects in \cref{c34b}.
 For every $d\in \N$ we want to approximately solve the PDE \eqref{c36} with terminal condition \eqref{c38} where $(\mu_d, \sigma_{d})$ is the linear part, $f_d$ is the nonlinear part, and $g_d$ is the terminal condition.
 To make sure that for all $d\in \N$, \eqref{c36}--\eqref{c38} have a unique viscosity solution we need \eqref{f04g}--\eqref{a19g} which are Lipschitz and linear growth conditions.
-To approximate the exact solutions and its derivatives we introduce the MLP approximation in \eqref{a04k} based on Euler-Maruyama schemata \eqref{c57a}--\eqref{c56b} that approximate the forward processes.
-The motivation for \eqref{a04k} as well as \eqref{c57a}--\eqref{c56b} is the so-called Bismut-Elworthy-Li formula (see the discussion in the introduction of \cite{NW2023}).
+Here, \eqref{f04g} tells us that the initial values of $\mu_d,\sigma_d$ grow at most polynomially in $d$.
+Next, \eqref{f04f} assumes that the operator norms of $(\mathrm{D}\mu_d)(x)$ and $(\mathrm{D}\sigma_d)(x)$ are uniformly bounded by $c$.
+Moreover, \eqref{c37} gives a lower bound condition on $\sigma_{d}$ and \eqref{f10f} is a Lipschitz condition of $\mathrm{D}\mu_d$ and $\mathrm{D}\sigma_d$ with respect to the operator norm.
+In addition, \eqref{b04a} is a growth condition on $g_d$ and the initial values of $f_d$ and \eqref{a01i} as well as \eqref{a19g} are Lipschitz condition of $f_d$ and $g_d$.
+Note that the factors $T$, $\sqrt{T}$, and $\Lambda_\nu^d(T)$, $\nu\in [0,d]\cap \Z$, $d\in \N$, in \eqref{a01i} as well as \eqref{a19g} are only constants depending on $T$ which are introduced to later simplify the calculations.
+To approximate the exact solutions and its derivatives we introduce the MLP approximation in \eqref{a04k} based on Euler-Maruyama schemata \eqref{c57b}--\eqref{c56b} that approximate the forward processes.
+The motivation for \eqref{a04k} as well as \eqref{c57b}--\eqref{c56b} is the so-called Bismut-Elworthy-Li formula (see the discussion in the introduction of \cite{NW2023}).
 To describe the computational complexity, for each $d\in\N$, $n\in\N_0$, $M\in\N$ we introduce $\mathfrak{C}^{d}_{n,m,K}\in \N$ to denote the sum of: the number of function evaluations of $g_d$, the number of function evaluations of $(\mu_d, (\operatorname{D}\!\mu_d))$, the number of function evaluations of $(\sigma_d,(\operatorname{D}\!\sigma_d),\sigma^{-1}_d)$, and the number of realizations of scalar random variables used to obtain one realization of the MLP approximation algorithm in \eqref{a04k}.
 Moreover, for each $d\in\N$ we use $\mathfrak{g}_{d}$ to denote the number of function evaluations of $g_d$, we use $\mathfrak{f}_{d}$ to denote the number of function evaluations of $f_d$, and we use $\mathfrak{e}_{d}$ to denote the sum of: the number of realizations of scalar random variables generated, the number of function evaluations of $(\mu_d, (\operatorname{D}\!\mu_d))$, and the number of function evaluations of $(\sigma_d,(\operatorname{D}\!\sigma_d),\sigma^{-1}_d)$.
+Here, we count the number of evaluations of $(\sigma_d)^{-1}$ since in practice we often calculate and save $(\sigma_d)^{-1}$ first before we start with multilevel Picard approximations.
 Assumption \eqref{c25a} implies that the computational effort to evaluate the input functions to \eqref{c36}--\eqref{c38} grows only polynomially in the dimension $d$ which is a reasonable assumption for MLP approximation \eqref{a04k} to overcome the curse of dimensionality when approximately solving \eqref{c36}--\eqref{c38}.
 We highlight that condition \eqref{a01i} combined with \eqref{c60} is stronger than condition (2.2) in \cite{NW2023}, which allows the numerical schema to overcome the curse of dimensionality.